hashicorp/nomad/scheduler/TASK_GROUP_RECONCILER.md

 - Must be a minimal code change blast radius that requires no changes outside the `allocReconciler`.
-- Must require minimal changes to the `allocReconciler`.
+- Must require minimal changes to the `allocReconciler` itself.
-- Must be completely backwards compatible.
+- Must be backwards compatible.
-- Must be hot swappable with current tests.
+- Must be testable with current tests.
 - Must clearly improve readability, maintainability, and our extensibility position.
 - Must be backport friendly or slated for a release target that does not require backports.
 - Should improve the ability to test with less complex setup.